-Main Functions of the Human Resources Committee

-The Human Resources Committee carries out functions, which, pursuant to the Self-Regulatory Code, fall within the competence of the Remuneration Committee.
-In particular, it monitors the alignment between the top management remuneration system and the creation of value; it is also responsible for the organization and development of human resources and the definition of guidelines for the appointment of the members of corporate bodies in the major Subsidiaries.
+Main functions of the Human Resources Committee The Human Resources Committee carries out functions, which, pursuant to the Self-Regulatory Code, fall within the competence of the Remuneration Committee.
+In particular, it monitors the alignment between the top management remuneration system and the creation of value; it is also responsible for the organisation and development of human resources and the definition of guidelines for the appointment of the members of corporate bodies in the major Subsidiaries.

-The operating rules of the HR Committee were last updated on 20 December 2016.
+The regulations for the function of the HR Committee were last updated on 20 December 2016.

-Composition of the Human Resources Committee

-The HR Committee, appointed by the Board of Directors on 25 May 2017, consists of non-Executive, mostly independent35, Directors.
-The independent Director Maria Pierdicchi who chairs the Committee, the Director Massimo Di Fasanella D'Amore Di Ruffano (Lead Independent Director) and the non-Executive Director Paolo Roverato.
+Composition of the Human Resources Committee The HR Committee, appointed by the Board of Directors on 21 May 2020, consists of non-Executive, mostly independent31, Directors.
+The independent Director Simona Scarpaleggia who chairs the Committee, the Director Maria Pierdicchi (Lead Independent Director), the independent Director Massimo Di Fasanella D'Amore di Ruffano and the non-Executive Director Paolo Roverato.

-As also reflected in the curricula vitae shown in this Report, all the members of the HR Committee have the appropriate expertise in financial issues, as assessed and ascertained by the Board of Directors upon their appointment36.
+As also reflected in the curricula vitae shown in this Report, all the members of the HR Committee have the appropriate expertise in financial issues, as assessed and ascertained by the Board of Directors upon their appointment32.

-Participation in the Committee's Meetings
+Participation in the Committee's meetings

-Provided that no Director takes part in the meetings during which proposals are submitted to the Board of Directors concerning his/her remuneration37, the Chairperson and the Chief Executive Officer are normally invited to attend the meetings of the Human Resources Committee.
+Provided that no Director takes part in the meetings during which proposals are submitted to the Board of Directors concerning his/her remuneration33, the Chairperson and the Chief Executive Officer are normally invited to attend the meetings of the Human Resources Committee.

-Furthermore, the meetings of the HR Committee are attended by the Group Chief HR & Organization Officer and, upon invitation from the chairperson of the HR Committee, the Company and Group Managers are also involved when specific matters are discussed.
-The chairperson of the Board of Statutory Auditors is also invited to attend the meetings of the HR Committee, and he/she may delegate another Standing Auditor for the purpose.
+Furthermore, the meetings of the HR Committee are attended by a member of the Group Human Resources function and, upon invitation from the chairperson of the HR Committee, the Company and Group Managers are involved when specific matters are discussed.
+The Statutory Auditors are also invited to attend the meetings of the HR Committee.